max-cotton/dotfiles/.github/README.md

 2. Apply the following manual configuration:

-- Replace the monitor name in ~/.config/hypr/hyprland.conf and ~/.config/hypr/hyprpaper.conf with the name outputted by `hyprctl monitors all`
+    1. Replace the monitor name in ~/.config/hypr/hyprland.conf and ~/.config/hypr/hyprpaper.conf with the name outputted by `hyprctl monitors all`

-- Set the wallpaper and lockscreen by creating the following symlinks:
+    2. Set the wallpaper and lockscreen by creating the following symlinks:

       - ```
         ln -s path-to-image ~/Pictures/wallpaper
         ```

       - ```
         ln -s path-to-image ~/Pictures/lock-screen
         ```

-  - Apply changes with `sudo systemctl restart sddm`
+    3. Add `location` flag with a value (e.g. Postcode) to `wttrbar` command in ~/.config/waybar/config.jsonc for accurate weather

-- Add `location` flag with a value (e.g. Postcode) to `wttrbar` command in ~/.config/waybar/config.jsonc for accurate weather
+    4. Apply changes with `sudo systemctl restart sddm`

-- *Note: Some applications such as Discord appear pixelated on Wayland unless you add the `--enable-features=UseOzonePlatform --ozone-platform=wayland` flag to their executable.
-This can be done by adding a desktop entry with the flag to .local/share/applications/*
+    *Note: Some applications such as Discord appear pixelated on Wayland unless you add the `--enable-features=UseOzonePlatform --ozone-platform=wayland` flag to their executable.
+This can be done by adding a desktop entry with the flag to ~/.local/share/applications/*

 ## Updating